 The division is headed by a division director who serves as the chief administrative law judge and is appointed by the Administration Commission (Governor and Cabinet) and confirmed by the Florida Senate.
 The division is administratively housed in the Department of Management Services, but is not subject to the control, supervision, or direction of the department.
 The division's headquarters are in Tallahassee.

-The division administers two programs: the Adjudication of Disputes program and the Workers' Compensation Appeals program.
+The division administers two programs: the Adjudication of Disputes program and the Workers' Compensation Claims Court.

-The Adjudication of Disputes program employs 65 positions as of June 30, 2020.
-These include the director and chief judge, the deputy chief judge, and 31 administrative law judges, with one administrative secretary or administrative assistant assigned to three judges.
+The Adjudication of Disputes program employs 65 positions as of June 30, 2021.
+These include the chief judge, the executive director/deputy chief judge, and 31 administrative law judges, with one legal assistant assigned to three judges.
 These judges oversee the hearing and resolution of challenges to state agency rules, proceedings in which the substantial interests of a party are determined by a state agency and hearing involving disputed issues of material fact between private citizens and state entities and private organizations and state entities.

-The Workers' Compensation Appeals program employs 175 positions.
+The Workers' Compensation Claims Court employs 175 positions.
 Judges mediate and adjudicate disputed workers' compensation benefits.

 An administrative proceeding is initiated when an agency action or inaction adversely affects a private party's substantial interests.
 The agency is almost always a party to the proceedings.
 Cases often come to administrative law judges after an administrative hearing before agency staff or an agency head.